DHCPv4 Server

 The Domain Search List is provided via DHCP option 119.
 Support for this option varies by Operating System and version.
 See Using DHCP Search Domains on Windows DHCP Clients.

-Default lease time
+Default lease time:

 Controls how long a lease will last when a client does not request a specific lease length.
 Specified in seconds, default value is 7200 seconds (2 hours)

-Maximum lease time
+Maximum lease time:

 Limits a requested lease length to a stated maximum amount of time.
 Specified in seconds, default value is 86400 seconds (1 day).

-Failover Peer IP
+Failover Peer IP (ISC Only):

 If this firewall is part of a High Availability failover cluster, enter the real IP address of the other node in this subnet here.